 There are 3 ways that you can get writing jobs:

 When you accept a job, it immediately goes into your Pending My First Draft folder.
-This is located on your Manage My Jobs page found under the Jobs tab on your User Dashboard.
-Click View, and then click on the title to access the content box where you can start working on your page.
+This is located on your dashboard page under the Job Center: Writing Jobs section.
+Click Show, then Pending My First Draft, then click Open to access the content box where you can start working on your job.

 Each job has a maximum and minimum word count as designated by the client, and it may also have a keyword density requirement.
 If you are within the parameters, the information for these two designations will display in green.
 If they are displaying in red, you won't be able to submit.
 When you are finished, go through the spellcheck and CopyScape scan, then hit the submit button to send your content to the client or editor for review.
-You have submitted successfully if the job then appears in either the Pending Editor Review or Pending Client Review folder.
+You have submitted successfully if the job then appears in either the Pending Review tab.

 You may only reserve one job from the job board at a time.
 Once you complete and submit a job, you can then take another one from the job board.
 If a client requests a revision of a page you previously submitted, you must also first complete that revision and resubmit before taking another job from the job board.

 The only exception to this rule is when a writer has a job on hold (see below, under Communication).
 If you have one pending job on hold, you may take one more job from the job board.
-If you have more than one job on hold, however, you may not take another from the board.
+If you have more than three jobs on hold, however, you may not take another from the board.

 You may accept an unlimited amount of direct assignments at one time.
 There is no restriction on how many direct assignments you may take at once, and you may accept additional DAs while you have jobs in Pending First Draft and/or Pending Revision status.
 Clients may also choose to assign a batch of titles to you all at once using the Direct Assign feature.
 In this case, you can accept many titles all at once.